panva/node-oidc-provider/docs/configuration.md

 <!-- START CONF OPTIONS -->
 ### acrValues

-Array of strings, the authentication context class references that op supports.
+Array of strings, the Authentication Context Class References that OP supports.
 First one in the list will be the one used for authentication requests unless one was provided as part of an interaction result.
 Use a value with 'session' meaning as the first.
 affects: discovery, ID Token acr claim values

 default value: